kata42/ISQA8086002.1188_Karthik/README.md

 # ISQA8086002.1188_Karthik
+**Project for Data to decisions**
-Project for Data to decisions
+_This Github repository is for the future Data to decisions project_